HSBNE/manual.hsbne.org/docs/howwework/constitution.md

                 2. A registered proxy
                 3. A person nominated at the meeting by the Chairperson, if they choose to do so.
+                    1. The Chairperson must preference a member of the OU where possible.
             3. Absences must be attended with a written document outlining any and all expected communications for the meeting.
             4. Absenses not meeting the requirements of the constitution are